PhilGrunewald/Behave2016/manuscript.md

 For lighting, it is possible to deduce use from lamps sold, stock level and the technical lifespan.
 For incardecants with a short lifetime (1000 hours) and high replacement rate, such estimates give a reasonable estimate.
 Whereas the deployment of LED is larger numbers make such estimates more difficult.
 The timing of lighting use still has to be assumed.
 Some lighting may remain on all day or throughout the night, regardless of active occupancy.
 More recently appliance level metering  have increased confidence in these figures (see HES below).

-Cooking appliances, such as ovens or hobs, are derived from regression analysis of cooking data of sample homes.
-[XXX cite Billsavers project, LEEP 1996]
+Cooking appliances, such as ovens or hobs, are derived from regression analysis of cooking data of sample homes. [@Palmer97]

-DECADE included first attempts to estimate load curves by end-use, but data supporting data was insufficient at the time and still remains an inhibiting factor in international attempts to adopt this approach [11].
+DECADE included first attempts to estimate load curves by end-use, but data supporting data was insufficient at the time and still remains an inhibiting factor in international attempts to adopt this approach [@Michaelis14].
 Societal distribution of consumption is not represented.

 ### UKDCM
-The DECADE Modelling was extended to create the UK Domestic Carbon Model (UKDCM) model [12], which extends the differentiation of loads to include space/water heating along with building types, using BREDEM-8 algorithm.
+The DECADE Modelling was extended to create the UK Domestic Carbon Model (UKDCM) model [@Boardman05], which extends the differentiation of loads to include space/water heating along with building types, using BREDEM-8 algorithm.
 Compared to BREHOMES new data on appliances [XXX can we be specific about the data? do we mention it in the 'Data' section?
-XXX] and lighting could be included, enabling long term technical and policy scenarios to be examined in more detail [13].
+XXX] and lighting could be included, enabling long term technical and policy scenarios to be examined in more detail [13 XXX published?].

 ### CREST
 The Centre for Renewable Energy Systems Technology (CREST) model simulates household load profiles with one minute resolution (@Richardson10b).
 The model has found a wide range of applications, including network constraints analysis.